ExCiteS/Sapelli/README.md

 =======

 ### What? ###
-[Sapelli](http://sapelli.org) is a mobile data collection and sharing platform designed with a particular focus on non-literate and illiterate users with little or no prior ICT experience.
+[Sapelli](http://sapelli.org) is a mobile data collection and sharing platform designed with a specific focus on non-literate and illiterate users with little or no prior ICT experience.

 It supports the creation of surveys (called "projects"), composed of 1 or more forms.
 Forms can be entirely text-free, using the concept of pictorial decision trees, or have a more conventional appearance consisting of standard UI widgets.
 Sapelli supports data exchange using a highly efficient protocol that can work across SMS and HTTP.